 Will changes to management arrangements prohibit certain activities from happening at the lakes?

-The majority of activities currently enjoyed at the coastal lakes can be undertaken both on Crown land or within reserves under the National Parks and Wildlife Act 1972.
+Activities currently enjoyed at the coastal lakes can be undertaken on Crown land or within reserves under the National Parks and Wildlife Act 1972.
 This includes recreational fishing, boating, windsurfing, four-wheel driving and hiking/walking.

 Hunting of duck and quail can only be undertaken on public land that is designated as a Game Reserve or unalienated Crown land that has not been excluded by an annual gazette notice during an official hunting season (see list here).

-Currently grazing licences operate on Lake Hawdon North. and this is currently proving to have benefits to the management of habitat on this lake.
+Currently grazing licences operate on a number of lakes, this is currently proving to have benefits to the management of habitat on those lakes.
 Any future management options will consider the existing and future use of the land in discussion with the licensees.